 Both models have two rows of seating and can accommodate five passengers.
-When you compare the two, the Murano is closer in capacity to the Nissan SUVs with 3rd-row seating.
+When you compare the two, the Murano is closer in spirit to the Nissan SUVs with third-row seating.
 That's because the Murano is significantly larger than the Rogue.
-Overall, the Murano is 9.8-inches longer, 3-inches wider, and 1.3-inches taller than the Rogue.
+Overall, the Murano is 9.8 inches longer, 3 inches wider, and 1.3 inches taller than the Rogue.

 The cargo volume measurements are just as competitive.
 The Murano will hold up to 67 cubic feet of cargo, and the Rogue has a cargo capacity of up to 74.1 cubic feet.

 The Nissan Murano offers a bit more rear-seat legroom than a new Nissan Rogue for sale, though.

 Another significant distinction when comparing Nissan Rogue vs. Murano SUVs can be found under the hood.
 The Murano is tailored to smooth, powerful acceleration with its 3.5-liter V-6 engine laying down 260 horsepower.
 The Rogue is still a powerful SUV but focuses on a more efficient experience with its 1.5-liter turbocharged engine making 201 horsepower.

 Both SUVs come standard with a front-wheel-drive (FWD) layout and a Continuously Variable Transmission (CVT).
 Each model also offers available Intelligent All-Wheel Drive (AWD).

 The Rogue will dash from zero to 60 mph in a Car and Driver tested time of 7.8 seconds,1 while their estimates place the Murano SUV's 0-to-60-mph time at around 7.3 seconds.2